FrodaSE/Minion/README.md

 With the TestingBatchEngine you can simulate your jobs with the ability to time travel.

-For an example, if you schedule a job to send an email two days from now, you can fast forward and the batch engine will act as if two days has past.
+For an example, if you schedule a job to send an email two days from now, you can fast forward and the batch engine will act as if two days have passed.

 ```
 [Fact]